-If you don’t tell your employer about your epilepsy, and it does affect your ability to do your job safely, your employer may be able to dismiss you.
-To do this, your employer would have to prove that:
+If you don’t tell your employer about your epilepsy and it does affect your ability to do your job safely, your employer may be able to dismiss you.
+To do this, they would have to prove that:

-- They have given you the opportunity to tell them how your epilepsy could affect your job and
+- You have been given the opportunity to tell them how your epilepsy could affect your job and

-If you don’t know whether or not to tell your employer about your epilepsy, here are some things to think about.
+If you are not sure whether to tell your employer about your epilepsy, here are some things to think about:

 If your employer doesn’t know about your epilepsy, they can’t make any reasonable adjustments to help you.